koualab/conodictor/README.md

 Outputs:
          --out         Specify output folder name
-         --all         Add unpredicted sequence in output.
+         --mlen        Minimum sequence length to consider for prediction.
+Default: all sequences are considered --all         Add unpredicted sequence in output.
          --graph       Create donut graph of predicted sequences.
          --force       Force reuse of output folder